arccaelt/JavaChess/README.md

-This is a simple chess engine(just the chess game logic for know) written by me in Java to learn the language while doing something intresting.
+This is a simple chess engine(just the chess game logic for now) written in Java to learn the language while doing something intresting.

 It still lacks some features like: